hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/229__Praveen_R._Bhat.md

 question, its tricky.
 One can't say it is not a process since there is effort involved.
 However, it is prAptasya prAptiH, gaining of the already gained, what you already are.
-Since there is no choice in knowing something as is, one can't say that ​there is a process of choosing to become.
+Since there is no choice in knowing something as is, one can't say that there is a process of choosing to become.
 Yet knowledge takes effort in terms of removing misunderstandings.
 So realisation is a process of removing the misconceptions of taking oneself as something one is not, including the thinking that one will become